DanteAlighierin/foot/README.md

 * `OSC 111` - reset default background color
 * `OSC 112` - reset cursor color
 * `OSC 555` - flash screen (**foot specific**)

+## Unicode combining

+In order to handle combining characters, foot must store additional data for each cell.
+By default, foot stores at most 2 combining characters per cell.
+This adds 9 bytes of additional space to each cell (that's 75% more space than without combining characters).

+You can configure the maximum number of characters to store for each cell at **compile time** with `-Dunicode-max-combining-chars=<int>`.
+Setting this to `0` **disables** unicode combining completely - **no** additional data is stored.

+Furthermore, in order to improve rendering of combining characters, foot will by default try to convert base + combining characters to a pre-composed character.

+This will typically look better, since we can now render a single glyph, the way the font designer intended it to be rendered.
+When pre-composing fails, foot will fallback to storing the combining character(s) separate from the base character, and will render the final grapheme by rendering the base and combining glyphs separately.

+You can disable pre-composing at **compile time** with `-Dunicode-precompose=false`.

 ## Requirements